 Of course, anything could happen in the end.
 But the way things are slated, the teams with first round byes look well poised to advance to the semi-finals, with New England perhaps being the most vulnerable should they face Cincinnati.
 Whatever the case, we’re in for some great football!

 This entry was posted on Friday, January 3rd, 2014 at 5:39 pm and is filed under Distractions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.